clausmalver/ctf-writeup/Destination_Aarhus/README.md

 When you search for `Operational technology ICS`in Google, the first respond is:

 ```
-Industrial control systems (ICS) are a main component of operational technology**.
+Industrial control systems (ICS) are a main component of operational technology.
 ICS includes different types of devices, systems, controls, and networks that manage a variety of industrial processes.
 The most common are supervisory control and data acquisition (SCADA) systems and distributed control systems (DCS).
 ```

 We can then assume that ICS stand for *Industrial Control Systems* - the difficult part of this challenge is to find how out how to format the flag.
-I just went through a lot of trial and error and eventually got the flag.
+I just went through some trial and error and eventually got the flag.

 `HKN{industrial_control_systems}`